Isaiah Bond refused to be denied, and the Alabama football receivers need to follow suit

 "That's Alabama football right there," Milroe said, then he grinned and chuckled.

-And that's an encouraging sign for a receiver group that needs to regain an edge this season.
-Next up, No. 3 Alabama (1-0) faces No. 12 Texas (1-0) on Saturday (6 p.m., ESPN) at Bryant-Denny Stadium.
+And that's an encouraging sign for a receivers group that needs to regain an edge this season.
+Next up, No. 3 Alabama (1-0) faces No. 11 Texas (1-0) on Saturday (6 p.m., ESPN) at Bryant-Denny Stadium.

 TEXAS: Can Alabama football secondary shut down Texas passing attack?
 Here's crystal-ball analysis